 From a cost perspective these differences show that the impacts for the infill industry would be higher than under the ‘PAH granules restriction’.

 Since the market share of ELT-derived rubber infill is 90-95%, the cost estimates linked to the end-of-market scenario in the ‘PAHs granules restriction’ are considered to be a realistic low-end approximation of the actual impact to the infill industry.
-The overall societal costs of a full ban on infill material can therefore be estimated to be around €3 000 million - €3 500 million over a 10-year period (market impacts to society).
-For further information, we refer to the “PAH granules restriction” dossier and SEAC’s analysis of it.
+The overall societal costs of a full ban on infill material can therefore be estimated to be around €3 000 million to €3 500 million over a 10-year period (market impacts to society).
+For further information, we refer to the “PAH granules restriction” dossier and SEAC’s evaluation of it.

 Further to these costs, SEAC acknowledges that there are certain small environmental benefits associated with the re-use of end-of-life tyres as infill material .
 Landfilling is not an option due to EU legislation and there is limited capacity in energy recovery (i.e. incineration).
 There are however alternative markets where this excess infill material could be put to use such as the manufacture of flooring, athletic tracks and other surfaces or in pyrolysis and black carbon manufacture.
-It is therefore unknown if and to what extent these lost benefits are a significant factor from a cost perspective.
-SEAC re-iterates this is only part of a larger policy and environmental discussion (e.g. end-of-life) surrounding artificial pitches which falls outside of the committee’s remit.
+It is unknown to what extent these alternative markets could absorb the excess infill currently used on artificial pitches.
+It is therefore also unclear if and to what extent these lost benefits are a significant factor from a cost perspective.
+SEAC re-iterates this is only part of a larger policy and environmental discussion (e.g. end-of-life) surrounding artificial pitches which falls outside of the committee’s current remit.
 In any case, potential lost benefits should be considered as costs additional to the already mentioned costs due to market impacts.
 These lost benefits could not be monetized.

-During the Consultation various national football associations have submitted estimates for the “social return on investment” (SROI) from football participation (both on natural and artificial pitches), essentially trying to monetise the benefits for public health and wellbeing, the economy and society at large.
+During the consultation on the Annex XV report various national football associations submitted estimates for the “social return on investment” (SROI) from football participation (both on natural and artificial pitches), essentially trying to monetise the benefits for public health and wellbeing, the economy and society at large.
 These associations used a model developed by UEFA to assess these social opportunity costs.
 While SEAC was not able to assess the methodological underpinnings of the SROI model, SEAC acknowledges that this restriction option will engender significant social opportunity costs.
 However, these will certainly not reach the figures mentioned in the comments (i.e. several billion euros).
 A full ban on infill material covered by the microplastics definition will in the short-term lead to some pitches being less playable or, in a worst-case scenario, unavailable for play at all, but it will not lead to a complete collapse of football participation (especially in the long term).
 Not all pitches need to comply with the high-quality standards for professional play.
 Since it is impossible to estimate the loss in football participation, SEAC can also not estimate the social opportunity costs associated with this restriction option.
-The short-term social opportunity costs might however be equal to or higher than the societal costs due to market impacts (see earlier).
+The short-term social opportunity costs might however be considerable.

-RO2: Full ban of infill material covered by the Microplastics definition (with a transition period of 6 years)
+RO2: Full ban of infill material covered by the microplastics definition (with a transition period of 6 years)

-During the Consultation multiple German respondents indicated that a 6-year transitional period would allow for a gradual move towards artificial turf systems that either use natural infill material or are infill-free.
+During the Annex XV report consultation multiple German respondents indicated that a 6-year transitional period would allow for a gradual move towards artificial turf systems that either use natural infill material or are infill-free.
 This claim was also echoed by UEFA.
 On the other hand, many other respondents have stated that some alternatives will not be suitable under certain circumstances (climate, professional or amateur play, etc) and also called into question the availability of alternative infill material and infill systems.